 What is the research used for?

 The results of our research are used predominantly for advisory purposes.
-DTU Aqua currently provides consultancy services for the Danish Ministry of Food, Agriculture and Fisheries and the Ministry of the Environment as well as for a number of municipalities, state environmental centres and several private organizations.
+DTU Aqua currently provides consultancy services for the Danish Ministry of the Environment and Food as well as for a number of municipalities, state environmental centres and several private organizations.

 We give advice particularly on how selected wild fish stocks can be supported, preserved and used in a sustainable way, while at the same time taking into account important aspects of interest to the public.